smallDazza/T1A3_Terminal_Application/README.md

 This Package Delivery Application is to provide users an estimated delivery cost and delivery time for any items they are wanting to send within Australia based on their inputs of the package dimensions and weight.
 Should the user decide to go ahead with the quoted delivery, the application will generate a job delivery ticket number.
 This ticket number can also be used by the user to save a delivery receipt with all the delivery job details for future reference.

 ### Application Feature Outline:
-**Main Menu**:
+#### **Main Menu**:
-Description - When users run the application the first area to be displayed is the Main Menu.
+***Description*** - When users run the application the first area to be displayed is the Main Menu.
 This is where users can choose one of the features to use.
 There are 4 options: Package Delivery Cost Calculator, Estimate Package Delivery Times, Save a Delivery Receipt and Exit Application.

 Logic - The main menu logic is located in the main.py file.
 When users enter their choice number for the feature they want to use, it will then call the corresponding function imported from the file location.
 Entering the following numbers will call the following functions:
  - Number 1 --> will call the 'package_cost' function, located in the 'delivery_cost.py' file.
- - Number 2 --> will call the 'delivery_time' function, located in the 'delivery_time.py' file.
+ - Number 2 --> will call the 'delivery_time' function, located in the 'delivery_estimate.py' file.
  - Number 3 --> will call the 'delivery_receipt' function, located in the 'delivery_receipt.py' file.
  - Number 4 --> will exit the application.

 Main Menu Image:

 ![Main Menu](./docs/App%20Main%20Menu.png)
 ____________________________________________________________

+#### **Feature One**
-**Feature One** - ***Package Delivery Cost Calculator:***
+**Package Delivery Cost Calculator:**
-Description - The Package Delivery Cost Calculator will estimate a delivery charge based on a number of user entered data inputs.
+***Description*** - The Package Delivery Cost Calculator will estimate a delivery charge based on a number of user entered data inputs.
 This feature has been based on the current 2024 Australia Post Parcel Charges for the standard parcel delivery service only.
 These can be viewed from this pdf:
 [Aust Post Parcel Charges](./docs/Australia%20Post%20Parcel%20Post%20Charges%20as%20at%203%20April%202024.pdf)

 The user inputs are: